Insecurity Through Obscurity: Veiled Vulnerabilities in Closed-Source Contracts

 Our adversary model captures the ability of a typical attacker targeting smart contracts.
 They can create transactions, deploy smart contracts, and interact with contracts, but cannot access private keys of other accounts, breach the blockchain's integrity, or manipulate the block-building process.

-\parhead{Asset management vulnerability} \revision{ Smart contracts, when trading on behalf of users, may perform asset management activities.
-For example, to execute a token swap across different DEXs, a contract might need to allow external calls from the DEXs, or to implement some pre-defined interface, such as \texttt{uniswapV3SwapCallback}~\cite{IUniswapV3SwapCallback}. } \done Our focus is on \emph{asset management vulnerabilities}, i.e., vulnerabilities that would allow an adversary to transfer tokens from the contract's account to the adversary's.
+\parhead{Asset management vulnerability} Smart contracts, when trading on behalf of users, may perform asset management activities.
+For example, to execute a token swap across different DEXs, a contract might need to allow external calls from the DEXs, or to implement some pre-defined interface, such as \texttt{uniswapV3SwapCallback}~\cite{IUniswapV3SwapCallback}. \done Our focus is on \emph{asset management vulnerabilities}, i.e., vulnerabilities that would allow an adversary to transfer tokens from the contract's account to the adversary's.
+A representative example is discussed in \autoref{sec:destroyer-inu}.
 In particular, weak adversaries such as our own can do so when a smart contract relies on obfuscation to hide its lack of access control checks.
-Another possibility is if the smart contract verifies that a token transfer is allowed by checking if the invoking transaction originated from a white-listed address; then, adversaries can employ phishing attacks wherein searchers attempt to interact with a seemingly innocent contract, which then performs the malicious transfer on the adversaries' behalf.
+Another possibility arises when the smart contract verifies that a token transfer is allowed by checking if the invoking transaction originated from a white-listed address; then, adversaries can employ phishing attacks wherein searchers attempt to interact with a seemingly innocent contract, which then performs the malicious transfer on the adversaries' behalf.

-\section{The design of \name}
+\section{The Design of \name}